Dunoon: Landmarks and attractions

-Mary Campbell (1763–1786), also known as "Highland Mary" and "Bonny Mary O' Argyll", was born at Auchamore in Dunoon.
-She started an affair with the bard Robert Burns.
+Mary Campbell, also known as "Highland Mary" and "Bonny Mary O' Argyll", was born at Auchamore Farm in Dunoon.
+She had a relationship with the bard Robert Burns.
 The Highland Mary statue was erected in 1896; it is prominently sited on Castle Hill, overlooking the breakwater in Dunoon.
+The statue is a scheduled monument (LB26437).

 The war memorial of Dunoon is located in the Castle Gardens, overlooking the pier.

 The Queen's Hall is the town's major multi-function hall complex.
 It is situated opposite the head of the Victorian pier and built in 1958.
 It was officially opened by Queen Elizabeth II on 11 August 1958.
-The building houses four function suites and a large main hall.
-The main hall has a stage with professional sound and lighting equipment, and attracted popular acts such as Pink Floyd, Blur, the Saw Doctors, David Gray.
-Morrissey, the Red Hot Chilli Pipers, Primal Scream and comedians Kevin Bridges, Bill Bailey and Roy Chubby Brown.
-In late 2015 the Queen's Hall was closed to enable a major refurbishment.
-In December 2016 it was announced that the refurbishment would not commence until January 2017.
-The Queens Hall reopened in August 2018.

-Riverside, swim and health centre, including an indoor pool (25m long) and associated facilities, located in the centre of Dunoon, next to the Firth of Clyde on Alexandra Parade.
-Facilities include a main pool, teaching pool, gym including a sauna and a water flume.
+Riverside Swim and Health Centre, including an indoor pool (25m long) and associated facilities, located on Alexandra Parade.

 Dunoon Library is situated in the rebuilt Queens Hall at the Castle Gardens.

 A small group of rocks, known as the Gantocks, lie off the coast at Dunoon.
 The navigation beacon on the Gantocks in the Firth of Clyde is close to the coast at Dunoon.
 It was built in 1886.

 The Clan Lamont Memorial, also known as the Dunoon Massacre Memorial, is on Tom-A-Mhoid Road close to Castle Hill.
 It was dedicated in 1906 and commemorates the Dunoon massacre of 1646, when the Campbell Clan attacked the Lamont Clan, killing over 200 people.

 Local wildlife includes seals, otters, dolphins, basking sharks, roe deer, red deer, red squirrels, and many species of birds.

 The Castle House Museum opens during the summer season.
 It holds historical information and displays for Dunoon and the Cowal peninsula.